BTCJam: History

-In October 2013, BTCjam was accepted into the 500 Startups accelerator program and secured seed financing from Ribbit Capital, 500 Startups, FundersClub and Bitcoin Investment Trust.
+By 2016, the platform had served more than 16,000 loans across 121 countries, many of them in regions classified as unbanked, and had been characterised as "by far the largest microloan/microfinance site powered by Bitcoin."

-By 2016, the company had serviced more than 16,000 loans across 121 countries, many in areas typically considered to be unbanked, and had been described as "by far the largest microloan/microfinance site powered by Bitcoin.
+Closure

 In March 2016, BTCjam stopped accepting customers from the United States for regulatory reasons.

 In 2017 the company shut down entirely and ceased operations.